Applications & Guidelines

 Are you interested in becoming a vendor at People's Year-Round Farmers' Market?

-We are not currently accepting applications for our farmers market.
+We are currently accepting applications for a prepared food/beverage vendor* and a weekly farmer-vendor for our farmers market.

 People's has strict production guidelines for all vendors, before requesting an application, please read the market guidelines.
-If you feel that your farm or product meets these qualifications, please email the Farmers' Market Coordinator to be added to the interested vendor list.
-You will be notified of our next call for applications.
+If you feel that your farm or product meets these qualifications, please email the Farmers' Market Coordinator for an application.

 Or if you are a customer interested in what criteria we use to choose our producers, below is a summary of our market guidelines and mission.